brajeshwar/brajeshwar.github.io/_posts/2011/2011-12-11-new-mobile-real-estate-tool-flaretag-an-interview-with-creator-10-year-nokia-veteran-daniel-arroyo.md

 This mobile entrepreneur isn't some kid in his basement developing an app though, he has a much geekier pedigree than that.
 Daniel was previously a Solutions Architect, R&D Software Manager, Integration Engineer and Chief Forum Consultant at Nokia.

-I recently got a chance to (virtually) sit down with Daniel to talk about his new entrepreneurial venture into <a href="https://realestate.flaretag.com">mobile Real Estate</a> marketing:
+I recently got a chance to (virtually) sit down with Daniel to talk about his new entrepreneurial venture into mobile Real Estate marketing:

 Q. Can you give me the brief elevator pitch on Flaretag and its uses?